JamesPImes/pyTRS/docs/source/modules/tract.rst

 ``Tract``
 =========

+Use this class to break up text into lots and aliquots (quarter-quarters).

 See complete list of **IMPORTANT ATTRIBUTES** below for the data that you may want to extract or export, using various classes and methods (e.g., ``.tracts_to_dict()`` or ``.tracts_to_list()`` in either ``PLSSDesc``